connervieira/Predator/DOCUMENTATION.md

 3. Set preferences
     - Next Predator will prompt you to set your preferences for this session.
 The settings you are prompted for will change depending on the mode you choose.
 Below are the preference menus you'll see for all modes.
     - Management mode:
-        - In management mode, you'll only be asked for a root project directory.
-Simply create or select a folder containing the project you'd like to manage, or specify an empty folder to work from a clean state.
+        - In management mode, you'll only be asked for a working directory.
+Simply enter the absolute file path to a folder containing the project you'd like to manage.
+            - Leave this option blank to use the default value.
             - Example: `/home/user/Downloads/MyProjectFolder`
     - Pre-recorded mode:
-        - First, you'll be asked to set the root project folder.
+        - First, you'll be asked to set the working directory.
 Simply create an empty folder, then place your video(s) into it.
 Specify the absolute path to this folder here.
             - Example: `/home/pi/Downloads/MyProjectFolder`
         - Next, you'll be asked to enter the file name(s) of the video(s) you want to analyze.
-Video(s) should be placed in the root project directory you just specified.
+Video(s) should be placed in the working directory you just specified.
 If you have multiple video files, separate their names with a comma and space.
 If you want to scan an entire directory, Use a `*` wildcard as the first character.
             - Example 1: `MyVideo.mp4`
             - Example 2: `MyFirstVideo.mp4, MySecondVideo.mp4`
             - Example 3: `*.mp4`